lvamaral/event-aggregator/README.md

 ## Limitations & Extensions

 Due to the time constraints, the application is pretty limited in scope.
 We can’t add events or remove events outside of modifying the `events.csv` and resetting the DB, re-importing everything.
 Adding this functionality would be reasonably simple: we could add a `/events` route with paths for adding and removing events.

+There are also no tests included.
+Given more time, a real application would include at least integration and unit tests.
+A way to approach this would be to build specific containers (server and DB) for tests, populate it with seed data, and run tests in that environment, separate from the staging or production environments.